TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/66 - Revelation/Revelation 11/Revelation 11.17.md

 ---

-saying, We give thee thanks, O Lord God, the Almighty, who art and who wast; because thou hast taken thy great power, and didst reign.
+saying: "We give you thanks, Lord God, the Almighty, the one who is and who was; because you have taken your great power, and reigned.